 2. View of Revelation 20-22

 Concerning Revelation 20-22, PPs disagree among themselves.
 Some identify the Millennium with the entire Era of Proclamation.
 On this view, the binding of Satan is an ongoing work of the Spirit made possible by the cross of Christ.
 Henceforth, the Deceiver of men and nations cannot prevent the ingathering of God’s elect, nor can he foment the Last Battle until the God-appointed time.
 The first resurrection is spiritual rather than physical, and refers either to the new birth or the onset of the Intermediate State.
 Revelation 20:7-10 gives us the book’s one and only prediction of the Last Battle between the Church and the world.
 However, the Man of Lawlessness will not spearhead it, since he has already appeared in the person of Emperor Nero.
 Other passages that seem to predict a future Last Battle were actually fulfilled during the Great Tribulation of AD 66-70, when the Church was persecuted by Israel and Rome.
-Therefore, Revelation 20:7-15 gives us the book’s one and only description of the supernatural Coming of Christ, the Resurrection, the Judgment, while chapters 21-22 give us the advent of the World to Come.
+Therefore, Revelation 20:7-15 gives us the book’s one and only description of the supernatural Coming of Christ, the Resurrection, and the Judgment, while chapters 21-22 give us the advent of the World to Come.
 We have seen, however, that chapters 1-19 actually give us numerous visions of the Consummation (6:12-17; 11:15-19; 14:14-20; 16:17-21; 19:11-21), and that the advent of the Man of Lawlessness is actually the preeminent sign of the imminence of the Lord’s supernatural return (2 Thess.
 2; Rev. 13:8).

 Other interpreters—like David Chilton, Ken Gentry, Keith Mathison, and Doug Wilson—defend a postmillennial interpretation of Revelation 20.
 For such as these, the Millennium is a Golden Era still future to us.
 The binding of Satan has yet to occur, but certainly will, probably when ethnic Israel is graciously turned back to the Lord (Rom.
 11:15).
 This will bring about the first resurrection and the millennial reign of the saints, these being understood as fresh bursts of Gospel vitality that will fill the earth, not only with multitudes of devoted Christians, but also with widespread Kingdom righteousness, peace, and joy.
 Alas, the Golden Era will be (dreadfully) marred by the release of Satan and a resultant global rebellion against Christ and his faithful remnant.
 But the Lord will reverse the reversal at his swift return, and will raise the dead, judge the world in righteousness, and bring in the new heavens and the new earth.
-For a critique of this view, please see my previous evaluation of Postmillennialism.
+For a critique of this view, please see my previous evaluation of Postmillennialism.4

-5. Full Preterism
+C. Critique of Full Preterism

 View of the Kingdom